 - Typical Sale Prices (each grocery store in your area)

-Make a list of the meat products that you love and then go to the grocery store and find out the regular prices and write them down.
+Make a list of the meat products you love, and then go to the grocery store to find the regular prices and write them down.

-Our free grocery price book may help you to keep your prices organized so you know exactly what deals are worth it to buy.
+Our free grocery price book may help you keep your prices organized, so you know what deals are worth buying.

 Be smart with your savings!

 2. Buy Meat Products In Bulk

 Buy meat in bulk, provided you have the cash up front and the freezer space to house it all.

 Prices may vary depending on where you live.